TobiasPSP/doneland_sources/Components/Microcontroller/ESP/README.md

 # ESP

 > In 2014, Espressif Entered The DIY Microcontroller Market With The ESP8266.
+In 2016, Dual-Core ESP32 Were Added.
 Today, It's A Powerful Processor Family

 When the Chinese company *Espressif* in 2014 released its *ESP8266* microcontroller, it became an instant success and started be a serious competition for the *ATMega*-based *Arduino* microcontroller breakout boards.